luc-wallace/rack/README.md

 - Routing with paths/methods
 - JSON?

+# Why?

+Because I wanted to learn how networking and concurrency works at a low level using system calls.
+I also just wanted to work on a project in C to improve my skills.

 # Usage

 Build the project by creating a build directory in the root folder and running: